It’s very annoying when your cat poops in your plants. However, there are a few easy ways to stop them from doing it.

 I admit I was surprised at this one.
 Pine cones are actually mildly toxic for your cat.
 They can cause allergic reactions.

-The symptoms being as you’d expect from an allergic reaction.
+The symptoms are as you’d expect from an allergic reaction.
 These include sneezing, coughing, runny eyes, rashes, etc. And in more serious cases it could hinder your cats’ ability to walk and breathe.

 As houseplants are under your control, I’d recommend not using them as there are better things that you could use anyway.